BigDataForSanDiego/team126/README.md

 # Team 126: The Green Arrays

+##MedVerify

-- Get a vaccine
+- Get a vaccine / prescription
 - Put in info
 - Source (i.e. hospital) puts it in Blockchain
 - Get QR code
 - Scan it, and it takes you to QR code website
-- QR code website confirms if it's on Blockchain
+- QR code website confirms that it's on Blockchain and real